 The AS90 is an armoured self propelled Howitzer which was initially designed for combat in the cold war and now supports troops in Afghanistan and Iraq, it finds itself in a whole new battlefield with a whole new purpose.
 BAE Systems performed a “midlife” update of the Turret Control Computer (TCC) in all 146 AS90’s in service with the British Army.
 The TCC is a compact unit consisting of 9 PCBs.
 A major challenge of the re-design was to reduce the large amount of wires used in the unit to interface the PCB’s to the external connectors on the unit.
 The Turret Control Computer (TCC) now houses 98% less wiring than before, and with the new circuit boards it takes just a few hours to assemble, whereas before, a new unit would have taken around 2 weeks to wire up completely.

-- The initial timescale was 36 months, however, the update has just been completed, 12 months ahead of schedule thanks in part to CADSTAR technology.
+The initial timescale for the project was 36 months, however, the update was completed 12 months ahead of schedule thanks in part to CADSTAR technology.